Approximation analysis of CNNs from a feature extraction view: Introduction

+with an activation function $\sigma: \mathbb{R} \rightarrow \mathbb{R}$ acting componentwise on vectors, connection matrices $F^{(j)} \in \mathbb{R}^{d_{j} \times d_{j-1}}$, weight vector $c \in \RR^{d_J}$, and bias vectors $b^{(j)} \in \mathbb{R}^{d_{j}}$.
 These networks have been well understood due to a large literature on function approximation around 30 years ago \cite{Leshno1993, Mhaskar1993}, and the recent work on training parameters by backpropagation, stochastic gradient descent, and error-correction tuning \cite{Goodfellow2016}.
 The nice approximation properties of the classical neural networks are mainly caused by the fully-connected nature of \eqref{fully} where $F^{(j)} \in \mathbb{R}^{d_{j} \times d_{j-1}}$ is a full matrix consisting of $d_{j} d_{j-1}$ free parameters.
 This number of parameters to be trained is huge, even for shallow networks with one hidden layer corresponding to $J=1$, when the input data dimension $d$ is large and $d_1\gg d$.
 For example, in image processing, one starts with a digital image $X:\{0,1, \ldots, d\}^{2} \rightarrow \mathbb{R}$ with the side width $d$ in the order of hundreds.
 Applying vectorization to $X$ leads to the input data of size $(d+1)^{2}$.
 Then the number of parameters to be trained in \eqref{fully} would be at least in the order of tens of billions, which is too huge to be implemented in practice.

 Let $s,t,d$ be integers.
 Here and below we set $\D(d,t):=\lceil d/t\rceil$ the smallest integer no less than $d/t$ and $U_{i,j}$ the $(i,j)$th entry of a matrix $U\in \RR^{m\times n}$ with $U_{i,j}=0$ if $i\notin [1,m]$ or $j\notin [1,n]$.
 Similar setting works for vectors as well.
 For simplicity, without specification all convolutions we concern have no zero padding.